JLP90/starter-academic/content/home/teaching.md

  - "People at Work" - a first-year introductory organizational psychology course
 - "Attitudes and Emotions in Organizations" - a graduate course in the Work and Organizational Psychology Master

-I am also responsible for the a practical callled "Conducting Research in Organizations" in the Work and Organizational Psychology Master.
+I am also coordinating a practical called "Conducting Research in Organizations" in the Work and Organizational Psychology Master.

-And I  supervise approximately 5-8 Bachelor and 7-8 Master students each year.
+And I  supervise approximately 10-15 undergraduate and graduate students each year.